Liberation (Mya album): Conception and production

-Aside from several recording pauses, Mya had been working on her fourth studio album since 2004.
+Aside from several recording pauses, Mya had been working on her fourth studio album since 2004 and featured on a few singles, one of them being rapper Cuban Link's single "Sugar Daddy" from Cuban's Chain Reaction album.
 Originally conceived as a project called Control Freak, the main production of the album was initially financed by A&M Records, following Mya's departure from the Interscope label after the mediocre commercial success of her previous effort Moodring in 2003, and expected to involve contributions by producers and songwriters Scott Storch, Dr. Dre, Jodeci, Lil Jon, Rockwilder and songwriter Sean Garrett.
 Mya, who took control of the album in her own hands by producing part of the record herself, described the album as "a combination of a Gwen Stefani, because it's energetic, and Lil Jon, very ghetto," with a less classic R&B edge, explaining further: "Control Freak is basically learning how to gain control of a situation yourself, gaining control in order to be [a] free and beautiful person in life."
 However, although she intended to release a dance track called "Let It Go" at a particular time, she eventually decided to leave both her management and A&M Records in fall 2005 due to personal differences, before signing a new contract with Universal Motown.

 During the following months Mya began consulting a few other producers to collaborate on the album, renamed Liberation, including Tim & Bob, Bryan Michael Cox, Kwamé, J. R. Rotem and Tricky Stewart.
 In search of a new vibe for the album, she drew inspiration by leaving Los Angeles, California and moving back to Washington, D.C., where she spent her formative years.
 "I just knew that I had to get back to my roots and rediscover what had made me excited in the first place," she said in an interview with Billboard magazine.
 "I have all this creative energy and all these ideas but LA it was too impersonal of a place to develop a real creative family."
 Back home, Mya bought a house and enlisted her brother to build a recording studio, where she began experimenting, laying down rudimentary tracks and learning how to engineer.
 Pushed by her newfound abilities in mixing and production, Mya once again intensified work on the re-worked Control Freak album, with most of it eventually being completed in a stretch of only three month.
 "It was an easy process because I knew what I wanted to do when I went in," she commented, comparing the making of the album with a therapy.
 "I've been honest with myself and have been able to admit some things and analyze myself and save myself at the end of the day [...]
 Liberation is a clean slate; my most expressive, vulnerable album."